mcaronna1/gcp_oci_vm_start/README.md

 -GCP offers clear and detailed pricing information with a user-friendly pricing calculator, making it easy for customers to estimate costs.

--Oracle Cloud (OCI) does show logs of resource activity, including terminated instances
+-Oracle Cloud does show logs of resource activity, including terminated instances

 # Preferences: